rohitjoshixyz/rohitjoshixyz.github.io/_posts/2021-04-24-the-indi-eternity-bistro.md

 <br>
 <h2><a href="upi://pay?pa=virajgophan@okicici&amp;pn=Viraj Gophan&amp;cu=INR" class="upi-pay1">Pay using UPI</a>
 </h2>
+<h4>Free delivery within 3 kms.
+Extra delivery charges will be applicable only if distance is more than 3kms.
+Please pay using above link after confirmation of amount (food + delivery charges) from us.</h4>
 </li>
   {% assign array = "01,02" | split: ','%}
 {% for item in array %}